 Biography

 I am a native of Edmonton, Canada, and studied mathematics at the University of Alberta.
 After several years working on the design of particle accelerator projects in the US, UK, France, and Canada, I returned to study mathematics at Oxford University.
 The topic of my doctoral thesis was predictability of nonlinear systems, with applications to weather forecasting.
-This research formed the basis for my first book, Apollo's Arrow.
+This research formed the basis for my first book, the national bestseller Apollo's Arrow.

 I have since worked at University College London, the Institute for Systems Biology in Seattle, and the Oxford-based company Physiomics.
 Software inventions include the Physiomics Virtual Tumour which is used to predict the effect of anti-cancer treatments on growing tumours.